 If you’re contemplating a move to Seattle, you may want to consider a few questions before choosing which area to live in.

 Furnished apartments are an ideal choice, particularly if you’re making a long-distance move or relocating for a short-term work assignment.
 Leaving all your bulky furniture behind and instead choosing a move-in ready space reduces so much hassle.
 Companies like Blueground provide turnkey apartments in the most sought-after areas of Seattle.
 Best of all, they come with flexible leases so you are never tied down to one apartment or neighborhood.
 You’ve got the freedom to explore!

 Downtown is definitely the busiest neighborhood in the city, and by some people’s standards that also means it’s one of the best.
-Cultural outings here include the Symphony at Benaroya Hall, or Seattle Art Museum.
+Cultural outings here include the Symphony at Benaroya Hall, or Seattle Art Museum, all perfect for a Seattle staycation.
 Musical events and live performances take place at theaters like the Showbox and the Paramount.

 Monthly rent for a one-bedroom apartment in Downtown Seattle: $2,484 (unfurnished)

 About 20 minutes north of Downtown Seattle is the Greenwood neighborhood.
 It’s centrally located but also offers a bit of seclusion.
 There’s a suburban feel with single-family homes, yet the newer apartments give this neighborhood an urban twist.
 Due to its relative affordability compared to other areas, a lot of young professionals and creatives are calling Greenwood home.
 To accommodate this demand, you’ll find more and more multi-unit complexes being built.
 Some of Greenwood’s stand-out features include the Taproot Theatre and 85th Street, where there are several bars and eateries to choose from.

 Monthly rent for a one-bedroom apartment in Greenwood: $1,798 (unfurnished)